Bribery: Politics

 Politicians receive campaign contributions and other payoffs from powerful corporations, organizations or individuals in return for making choices in the interests of those parties, or in anticipation of favorable policy, also referred to as lobbying.
-This is not illegal in the United States and forms a major part of campaign finance, though it is sometimes referred to as the money loop.
-However, in many European countries, a politician accepting money from a corporation whose activities fall under the sector they currently (or are campaigning to be elected to) regulate would be considered a criminal offence, for instance the "Cash-for-questions affair" and "Cash for Honours" in the United Kingdom.
+This is not illegal in the United States and forms a major part of campaign finance, though it is sometimes referred to as the money loop; however, in many European countries, a politician accepting money from a corporation whose activities fall under the sector they currently (or are campaigning to be elected to) regulate would be considered a criminal offence, for instance the "Cash-for-questions affair" and "Cash for Honours" in the United Kingdom.

 A grey area in these democracies is the so-called "revolving door" in which politicians are offered highly-paid, often consultancy jobs upon their retirement from politics by the corporations they regulate while in office, in return for enacting legislation favourable to the corporation while they are in office, a conflict of interest.
 Convictions for this form of bribery are easier to obtain with hard evidence, a specific amount of money linked to a specific action by the recipient of the bribe.
-Such evidence is frequently obtained using undercover agents, since evidence of a quid pro quo relation can often be difficult to prove.
-See also influence peddling and political corruption.
+Such evidence is frequently obtained using undercover agents, since evidence of a quid pro quo relation can often be difficult to prove (influence peddling and political corruption).

 Recent evidence suggests that demands for bribes can adversely impact citizen level of trust and engagement with the political process.

 Business

 Employees, managers, or salespeople of a business may offer money or gifts to a potential client in exchange for business.

-For example, in 2006, German prosecutors conducted a wide-ranging investigation of Siemens AG to determine if Siemens employees paid bribes in exchange for business.
+For example, in 2006, German prosecutors conducted a wide-ranging investigation of Siemens to determine if Siemens employees paid bribes in exchange for business.

 In some cases where the system of law is not well-implemented, bribes may be a way for companies to continue their businesses.
 In the case, for example, custom officials may harass a certain firm or production plant, officially stating they are checking for irregularities, halting production or stalling other normal activities of a firm.
 The disruption may cause losses to the firm that exceed the amount of money to pay off the official.
 Bribing the officials is a common way to deal with this issue in countries where there exists no firm system of reporting these semi-illegal activities.
-A third party, known as a White Glove, may be involved to act as a clean middleman.
+A third party, known as a "white glove", may be involved to act as a clean middleman.
 Specialist consultancies have been set up to help multinational companies and small and medium enterprises with a commitment to anti-corruption to trade more ethically and benefit from compliance with the law.
 Contracts based on or involving the payment or transfer of bribes ("corruption money", "secret commissions", "pots-de-vin", "kickbacks") are void.